anyafries/fluxnet_bench/README.md

 ## Preprocessing data

-The FLUXNET dataset contains 870 files.
-For every site there is a flux, a meteo and a remote sensing file (thus in total data from 290 sites).
 The data needs to be copied into the main directory in the "data" folder.

-Information about the data: https://pad.gwdg.de/s/yuCtk9fj5
+Information about the FLUXNET data: https://pad.gwdg.de/s/yuCtk9fj5

 Run the following to obtain the cleaned raw, daily, and seasonal datasets.
 (This takes a while.)